Education Learning Communities

 Department: Education (Dean's Office)

-In this course, second year direct entry Bachelor of Education students will meet as a Learning Community once per week over the course of the winter term.
-Students will be guided by Peer Mentors (upper year Education students) who will help to co-create a sense of belonging to the College of Education and to the international community.
-This 0-credit unit course will encourage Education students to expand on their understandings of international education, treaties, teaching in culturally diverse settings, newcomer education, and English as an Additional Language learners by extending their learning into the international context.
-To this end, each Learning Community will learn about and engage with educational partners and faculty members who will connect conceptual ideas with examples and innovations that exist in schools.
+In this course, first year direct entry Education students will meet as a Learning Community once per week over the course of the fall term.
+Students will be guided by Peer Mentors (upper year Education students) who will help to co-create a sense of belonging to the College of Education and to the wider campus community.
+This 0-credit course will encourage Education students to develop their local understandings of differentiated learning and professionalism in the context of their local learning environment at the University of Saskatchewan.
+To achieve these ends, each Learning Community will learn about and engage with educational partners and faculty members who will connect conceptual ideas with examples and innovations that exist in schools.

 Note: A materials fee will apply.

 The syllabus is a public document that provides detail about a class, such as the schedule of activities, learning outcomes, and weighting of assignments and examinations.

 Once an instructor has made their syllabus publicly available on USask’s Learning Management System, it will appear below.
 Please note that the examples provided below do not represent a complete set of current or previous syllabus material.
 Rather, they are presented solely for the purpose of indicating what may be required for a given class.
 Unless otherwise specifically stated on the content, the copyright for all materials in each course belongs to the instructor whose name is associated with that course.
 The syllabus is the intellectual property of instructors or the university.